alokdeshpande19/SampleMicroservice/README.md

 # SampleMicroservice
 Sample Microservice contains the below services:

-client-facing-service is the first service greeting-service is the second service which returns Hello name-extractor-service is the third service which extracts the names from the provided input discovery-serivce is a basic service discovery server used identify client services dynamically
+client-facing-service is the first service  <br />
+greeting-service is the second service which returns Hello  <br />
+name-extractor-service is the third service which extracts the names from the provided input <br />
+discovery-serivce is a basic service discovery server used identify client services dynamically  <br />